Restaurants in San Francisco

 Address: 530 N Point Street, Fisherman's Wharf

 Historic John’s Grill

-This is perhaps the iconic San Francisco restaurant, filled with history and mystery, and famous since 1908 for its classic ambiance of wood panelled walls and dimly lit interior.
+An iconic San Francisco restaurant filled with history, etablished in 1908 John's Grill is famous for its classic ambiance of wood panelled walls and dimly lit interior.
 Meat and fish are the specialities here, preferably grilled.
 The clam chowder is wonderful too, but the real stars of the show are the lamb chops and the steak, served with gratis vegetables, bread and sparkling water.
 This restaurant was featured in Dashiell Hammett's The Maltese Falcon, a much loved crime classic.
 The fact is celebrated everywhere from the etching on the glassware to the falcon statues for sale in the souvenir cabinet.
 Located just off Union Square.

 Address: 63 Ellis Street, San Francisco, CA